xcibe95x/vanadium-desktop/README.md

 ## Motivation and Philosophy

-Without signing in to a Google Account, Chromium does pretty well in terms of security and privacy.
-However, Chromium still has some dependency on Google web services and binaries.
-In addition, Google designed Chromium to be easy and intuitive for users, which means they compromise on transparency and control of internal operations.
+Chromium without a Google Account already fares decently for privacy, but it still leans on Google web services and intentionally hides internal knobs for a smoother UX.
+GrapheneOS created Vanadium to harden Chromium even further on Android, while ungoogled-chromium strips the Google backends for desktop users.
+Vanadium x ungoogled exists to bring those two efforts together on desktop platforms.

-ungoogled-chromium addresses these issues in the following ways:
+The ungoogled foundation removes Google's service dependency in the following ways:

 1. Remove all remaining background requests to any web services while building and running the browser
 2. Remove all code specific to Google web services
 3. Remove all uses of pre-made binaries from the source code, and replace them with user-provided alternatives when possible.
 4. Disable features that inhibit control and transparency, and add or modify features that promote them (these changes will almost always require manual activation or enabling).

+On top of that, we import Vanadium's security posture: tighter sandbox defaults, stricter network isolation, hardened HTTPS behaviour, and the curated privacy toggles GrapheneOS ships to their users.

 These features are implemented as configuration flags, patches, and custom scripts.
 For more details, consult the [Design Documentation](docs/design.md).

 ## Feature Overview

-_This section overviews the features of ungoogled-chromium.
-For more detailed information, it is best to consult the source code._
+_This section overviews the features borrowed from ungoogled-chromium and Vanadium.
+For more detailed information, consult the source code and patch set._

 Contents of this section: